Updated: June 30, 2023

 People with MS should be vaccinated against COVID-19

 The science has shown us that the COVID-19 vaccines are safe and effective.
 Like other medical decisions, the decision to get a vaccine is best made in partnership with your healthcare provider.
 Most people with relapsing and progressive forms of MS should be vaccinated.
 The risks of COVID-19 outweigh any potential risks from the vaccine.
 In addition, members of the same household and close contacts should also be vaccinated against COVID-19 to decrease the impact of the virus.

 People with progressive MS, those who are older, those who have a higher level of physical disability, those with certain medical conditions (e.g., diabetes, high blood pressure, obesity, heart and lung disease, pregnancy) and Black and Hispanic/Latinx populations are among the groups with the highest risk for hospitalization due to COVID-19.
 Individuals in these high-risk groups are especially encouraged to get vaccinated.

-If you’ve had COVID-19 and recovered, you should also get the vaccine.
-We don’t know how well protected people are after COVID-19 infection, or how long this protection might last.
-People who have had COVID-19 infection in the past can get infected again.
-Even if you have been vaccinated, you may need a third dose or booster.
+If you’ve had COVID-19 and recovered, you should also get vaccinated.
+People who get vaccinated after recovering from COVID-19 infection are less likely to get infected again.
+Even if you have been vaccinated, you need to stay up to date with COVID-19 vaccines.

 COVID-19 vaccines are safe for people with MS

 COVID-19 vaccines are safe to use with MS medications

 Continue your disease modifying therapy (DMT) unless you are advised by your MS healthcare provider to stop or delay it.
 Stopping some DMTs abruptly can cause severe increase in disability with new lesions developing.
 Based on data from previous studies of other vaccines and DMTs, getting the COVID-19 vaccine while on any DMT is safe.
 Some DMTs may make the vaccine less effective, but it will still provide some protection.